immannan/elasticsearch/md/Lab_2.md

 }
 ```

+<span style="color:red;">Copy "_id" field value and save it, we will use its value in the next steps.</span>

 ### Note

 As per pure REST conventions, `POST` is used for creating a
 new resource and `PUT` is used for updating an existing
 resource.
-Here, the usage of `PUT` is equivalent to saying [*I
-know the ID that I want to assign, so use this ID while indexing this
+Here, the usage of `PUT` is equivalent to saying [*I know the ID that I want to assign, so use this ID while indexing this document*] .
-document*] .